appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

   </dd>
 </dl>

----

-The following section lists the parameters to connect MongoDB using the *Connection String URI* format.

 <dl>
   <dt><b>Connection String URI</b></dt>
   <dd>A MongoDB connection string URI (Uniform Resource Identifier) is a standardized way to specify the location and other details of a MongoDB database.
 This field is visible only if you select <b>Yes</b> in the <b>Use Mongo Connection String URI</b> list.
 See <a href="https://www.mongodb.com/docs/manual/reference/connection-string/#connection-string-uri-format"><b>Connection String URI Format</b></a> for details on how to specify the MongoDB connection string.</dd><br />